Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Cut the backing and the fleece in the same size as the final size of the French braid block.

 - Place the backing wrong side out, top with the fleece and finish with the braided block right side up.

 - Pin a lot through all three layers to keep them together while attaching the binding.
 Smooth out while pinning.

 - If necessary, trim all four sides again.

 - Attach the binding using clips then sew.

-- Give Your French braid sewing mat a good press and you’re done!
+- Give a good press to your sewing mat with French braid pattern and you’re done!

 Pin to save for later